The Tragedy of Man (film): Production

 Marcell Jankovics wrote the screenplay for the film in 1983.
 It is based on Imre Madách's 1861 play The Tragedy of Man.
 The film went into production in 1988 at Pannonia Film Studio.
 Jankovics expected a typical animated feature to take three years to produce, but since The Tragedy of Man would have twice the running time of a typical film he expected it to take six years to make.
 After the fall of communism in Hungary in 1989, Jankovics could no longer rely on the state-funded system he had produced his previous films within and had to seek alternative ways to finance the project.

 The film was produced one segment at a time, after which production ceased until funding had been secured for the next segment.
 Just like in the original play, there is a total of 15 segments.
 Each of these were animated in a different visual style.
 Over the years, several segments were exhibited individually at film festivals and shown on the public television network Duna TV, although the majority of the material was never shown publicly until the entire film was finished.

 In 2008 some funding was secured when Jankovics' 1974 short film Sisyphus was used in an American car commercial which was shown at the Super Bowl.
 In 2011 the film received 19.5 million forint from the culture department of the Ministry of National Resources.
 The total cost of the film corresponded to 600 million forint (approximately two and half million U.S. Dollars) in the exchange rate at the time of the release.
 After 23 years in production, the last post-production work was finished in 2011.

 Release

 The film premiered on 27 November 2011 at the Anilogue International Animation Film Festival.
 It was released in regular Hungarian cinemas by Mozinet on 8 December 2011.
 The film was shown with an intermission, which made a screening last for three hours from start to finish.
 The film had 20,000 admissions in Hungary, of which 9,500 came from Budapest where it was screened in a single cinema.
 It was shown at a number of international film festivals.
 In June 2013, it was shown at the Facets Cinémathèque in Chicago.

+For home video, Deaf Crocodile released the film on Blu-ray in 2025 as both a standard release and a limited deluxe edition with a collector's booklet containing essays by film critic Walter Chaw and author Mitch Horowitz.